 Stop activation conditions for Equity and ETF securities

-Equity and ETF stop orders are triggered based on the Last Trade price.
-The Ally Invest order routing system manages the market data triggers for stop and stop limit orders.
-When the stop order trigger conditions are met the order is released to the market as a market or limit order depending on the stop order type.
+Equity and ETF stop orders are triggered based on the Last Trade price and are released to the market as a market or limit order depending on the stop order type.

 Stop activation conditions for Options